 +

 Yes.
-Trains and most buses pause from Friday afternoon to Saturday night, but private transfers, taxis, ride apps and sheruts run throughout — pre-booking a private transfer is the most reliable option for Shabbat arrivals.
+Trains and most buses pause from Friday afternoon to Saturday night, but private transfers, taxis and ride apps run throughout — pre-booking a private transfer is the most reliable option for Shabbat arrivals.

 Is it cheaper to pre-book a transfer or take a taxi?